hboppe/project_management_api/README.md

 ### **DELETE /developers/:id**

-- Delete a developer by their id;
+- Deletes a developer by their id;

 ### Examples